mikeperry-tor/vanguards/README_SECURITY.md

 2. **Determine** that you are running an onion service that is using this addon, if they run one of your Guard relays.
 3. **Determine** that a specific onion service is running this addon.
-4. **Guess** that your onion service may be using a particular Guard.
+4. **Suspect** that your onion service may be using a particular Guard.
 5. **Confirm** that a specific onion service is using their Guard or Layer2 middle relays, if it is.
 6. **Confirm** that a specific onion service is not using their Guard or Layer2